 - Knowledge transfer.

-- Address slow adoption of digital/online educational offerings and increase adoption rates.
+- Address the slow adoption of digital/online educational offerings and increase adoption rates.

 - Better integration of learning systems.